 VGA lights on the motherboard are present there to indicate malfunctioning hardware.
 If hardware, most commonly the GPU (Graphics Processing Unit), is not running correctly, the light will turn on until the error is fixed.

+If you have an ASUS or MSI motherboard and you see a white VGA light, this is likely the cause of the issue, and you should take action accordingly.
 Depending on the manufacturing year, motherboards may have multiple LEDs on the board for specific CPU components to detect the issue quickly.

 Older models mostly have one light on their motherboards.
 Whenever the light is turned on, it must go through all the computer components to detect what is wrong.
 Newer models come with several LEDs on the motherboard connected with different computer parts, such as the CPU, RAM, GPU, and Boot.